Age Effects on Fertility – Your Chance of Parenthood

 And so the fact is that just as women’s fertility does decline after a period, so does men’s.

 Lifestyle choices, overall health and occupation play a part in the changes that happen as a man ages, but generally, fertility is highest in the 20s-30s than in the 50s-60s.

 Male Fertility Decline is an actual ‘thing’ – as men’s testes can produce sperm every day – in numbers, we are speaking of anything from 100- 200 million fresh new sperm every day.

 While this activity of daily producing sperm does not technically have an ‘endpoint’, it does reduce with increasing age.

-In addition, naturally, the DNA of the sperm produced will be affected by aging so that they may be less active (motile), or more likely to have abnormality.
+In addition, naturally, the DNA of the sperm produced will be affected by age so that they may be less active (motile), or more likely to have abnormalities.

 This affects fertilisation and subsequent pregnancy chances.